-***1% level of significance and ** 5% level of significance and NS = non significance
+***1% level of significance and ** 5% level of significance and NS = Not Significant

 The table 7, present the resource use efficiency of rice cultivation under assured irrigation, protective irrigation, and rainfed agriculture, based on the Marginal Value Product (MVP), Marginal Factor Cost (MFC), Efficiency Ratio (R), D-value (percentage deviation from optimal use), and the final efficiency remark (P for Positive, N for Negative).

-Under assured irrigation, inputs like manure, insecticide, and irrigation have R values significantly greater than one and positive D-values, indicating that these inputs are underutilized and can be increased to raise productivity.
-On the contrary, seed and fertilizer have negative MVPs and R-values far below one, with high D-values suggested that overutilized and inefficient.
+Under assured irrigation, inputs like manure, insecticide, and irrigation have R values (write out all the R values) significantly greater than one and positive D-values (write out all the D-values), indicating that these inputs are underutilized and can be increased to raise productivity.
+On the contrary, seed and fertilizer have negative MVPs and R-values (write out all the R values) far below one, with high D-values (write out all the D-values) suggested that overutilised and inefficient.
 Labour and machine power also show low or negative efficiency, with R-values of 0 or below and negative or unrealistic D-values, reflecting ineffective use.

 In the protective irrigation system, fertilizer, manure was highly efficient and underutilized inputs, as reflected in their high MVPs and low D-values around.
 Insecticide also shows positive efficiency, though less than the others.
 Meanwhile, seed, labour, and machine power remain inefficient with R-values below one and large D-values, indicating overuse.